btubby/tracey-walker-timetable/README.md

 ## TODO
 - The title should be read from the sheet, not hardcoded at 2019
 - fix the spinning icon!
+- make the filters nicer
+- update to use hooks